PrivateRepositoryCenter/Market-Segmentation-Project/README.md

 #### Note:
 There are a few flaws with the way the variables have been created.
 It would have been best to create mean score for each race and other varirables that have more than 2 options.
 This way we could have seen the way sepcific races are being spread across.
-Sadly, I do not have access to the data this project was created with anymore, so I can no longer fixes.
+Sadly, I do not have access to the data this project was created with anymore, so I can no longer make fixes.
 Otherwise I would have made improvements.